ABOUT CORAL MAKER

 Coral Maker is founded on the concept of redesigning and repurposing existing manufacturing technology to address the scale issue in coral production.
 This approach is based on relationships and collaborations between coral reef scientists and manufacturing technology experts.
 Coral Maker integrates concepts from the manufacturing industry (design, automation, mass production) with concepts from coral science (propagation, fusing and recoating surfaces) to both remove manual tasks and bypass much of the calcification required for coral colonies to achieve adult size.

-The idea is to design and mass manufacture pre-made coral skeletons, with built in fittings for easy or automated seeding with live coral material.
+We can mass manufacture premade coral skeletons, with built in fittings for easy or automated seeding with live coral material.
 These coral “seeds” will then recoat the pre-made skeleton with live material, achieving adult, habitat-forming size, over months instead of years.
 The seeding process, which is currently a repetitive, manual task, can be automated in places where there are available resources.
-In locations where automation is not feasible, the manual seeding process will be far quicker and more user-friendly, with the seeds designed to click into place in the manufactured skeleton and the base also designed for rapid attachment to the reef.
+The manufactured skeleton and the base also designed for rapid attachment to the reef.
 In both cases (automation or manual seeding), using design to create a more user-friendly and streamlined product and process, has the potential to increase production of corals by orders of magnitude.
 Most importantly, the designs will allow for mass production with currently scalable manufacturing technology.
-Our designs are specifically for mass production using dry cast moulding, a ubiquitous and highly scalable masonry manufacturing technique.